FIN 144. Investing in Real Estate. 3 Credit Hours.

 Grading: GRD.

 FIN 615.
-Financial Decision Making.
-4 Credit Hours.
+Psychology of Financial Markets and Financial Decisions.
+3 Credit Hours.

-This course explores decision-making theory to better understand why investors, money managers, and corporate managers make suboptimal economic and financial decisions.
+The goal of this course is to use decision-making theory to better understand why investors, money managers, and corporate managers often make suboptimal economic and financial decisions.
 Specifically, the course focuses on the psychological, social, and cultural determinants of suboptimal investor and managerial behavior.
-A variety of behavioral “biases” are examined as well as the impact of those biases on security prices, corporate policies, and aggregate economic outcomes.
+We first identify a variety of behavioral “biases” and then examine the impact of those mistakes for security prices, corporate policies, and aggregate economic outcomes.
 In addition, the course investigates whether the mistakes generate market inefficiencies that can potentially be exploited.
+The course should be useful to individuals who work in a corporate setting or at a money management firm (mutual funds, hedge funds, pension funds, etc.).
+Students should also be able to identify their own investment mistakes and make better financial decisions (e.g., retirement decisions).

 Prerequisite: FIN 614 and FIN 635.